micmejia/bible-dump/NKJV/Exodus/Exod 39.md

 the hangings of the court, its pillars and its sockets, the screen for the court gate, its cords, and its pegs; all the utensils for the service of the tabernacle, for the tent of meeting;

 ###### 41
-and the [^e]garments of ministry, to [^f]minister in the holy _place:_ the holy garments for Aaron the priest, and his sons' garments, to minister as priests.
+and the garments of ministry, to minister in the holy _place:_ the holy garments for Aaron the priest, and his sons' garments, to minister as priests.

 ###### 42
 According to all that the Lord had commanded Moses, so the children of Israel did all the work.